 - An agency established to reach out to border communities in the country is changing lives

-- A community's electricity has been restored courtesy of the Border Communities Development Agency
+- A community in Sokoto state has been empowered by the Border Communities Development Agency

-This was revealed in a statement sent to Legit.ng by Mr. Sadiq Abdullahi Isa, the deputy director of the public affairs and protocol unit of the BCDA.
+This was revealed in a statement sent to Legit.ng on Monday, March 15 by Mr. Sadiq Abdullahi Isa, the deputy director of the public affairs and protocol unit of the BCDA.

 Jerrywright Ukwu is a senior political/defence correspondent at Legit.ng based in Abuja.
-Jerrywright is a graduate of the Nigerian Institute of Journalism, Lagos and the International Institute of Journalism in Abuja.
-He is also an active member of both the Nigeria Union of Journalists and the Nigerian Institute of Public Relations.
+He is a graduate of the Nigerian Institute of Journalism, Lagos and the International Institute of Journalism in Abuja.
+He is also a member of the Nigeria Union of Journalists.
 He spends his leisure-time reading history books.
+He can be reached via email at firstname.lastname@example.org.